How are you supposed to lose weight when the best part of life is food?

 This is the amount of calories you must eat to maintain your weight.
 Use this online calorie calculator.

-Step 2: Multiply your daily number by 80%.
+Step 2: Multiply your daily maintenance number by 80%.

 You are now targeting a 20% calorie deficit which is a good deficit to shoot for.

-Step 3: Multiply your daily number by 7.
+Step 3: Multiply your daily calorie target by 7.

 This is your weekly calorie target.
 Make a plan to hit this number instead of your daily number.